apptainer/singularity-userdocs/singularity_and_docker.rst

     Though a frequently asked question, the distribution of OCI images remains `out of scope <https://www.opencontainers.org/about/oci-scope-table>`_.
 In other words, there is no OCI endorsed distribution method or registry.

     Established with nothing more than a Web server then, any individual, group or organization, *could* host OCI archives.
-This might be particularly appealing, for example, for organizations having security requirements that preclude access to public registries such as the Docker Hub.
+This might be particularly appealing, for example, for organizations having security requirements that preclude access to public registries such as Docker Hub.
 Other that having a very basic hosting capability, OCI archives need only comply to the OCI Image Layout Specification :ref:`as discussed previously <misc:OCI_Image_Layout_Specification>`.

 Working with Definition Files: Mandatory Headers